edulinq/python-utils/README.md

 ```

 The table below lists configuration sources in the order they are evaluated, from the first source at the top row to the last source at the bottom row.
-All sources are processed in the order show in the table: if an option appears only in one source, it is included as is.
+All sources are processed in the order shown in the table: if an option appears only in one source, it is included as is.
 If the same option appears in multiple sources, the value from the later source in the table overrides the earlier one.

 | Sources  | Description |